ashes999/learnhaxe/src/posts/using-a-haxelib-in-haxe.md

 `haxe -lib <libName> ...`

 This includes the library code.
 Don't forget to add the relevant `import ...` statements to include library classes (if the library uses packages).

+ To include multiple libraries, just add more `-lib <foo>` arguments.